Group Settings

 Important instructions and highlights:

-• In the first tab of the group settings, we will define a name for the group, describe it and attach a background image from the photo gallery on the computer.
+• In the first tab of the group settings, we will define a name for the group, describe it and attach a cover image from the photo gallery on the computer.

-In addition, in this tab, we will define the default view of the group: Kanban, feed, table, calendar, knowledge group, and Gantt.
+In addition, in this tab, we will define the default view of the group: Kanban, feed, table, calendar, scheduler and Gantt.
+Set the displayed views that are relevant for your need.
+Only the ones that are marked will be shown to the group members, the unmarked will be hidden.

 • In the second tab, we will set the group permissions